themadcreator/svg-animator-app/README.md

   **classes** - contains a mapping between the Illustrator auto-generated class names "st0", "st1", "st2", etc. to your human-readable names.
 You'll probably have to expirement a bit to see which style ends up with which class name.

-  **styles** - class names that are added to the SVG group which allow you to create sets of color palettes.
+  **palettes** - class names that are added to the SVG group which allow you to create sets of color palettes.

 # Running the app